-This study set out to clarify the extent to which Japan's public-comment mechanism shapes the drafting of the Sixth Basic Environmental Plan and to test whether large language models (LLMs) can provide a transparent, reproducible indicator-Meaningful Reply-of administrative responsiveness.
-By linking three data sets-the public-comment file, the change-log file, and the government's replies-and analysing them through ChatGPT 40, we were able to trace, at scale, how individual comments translated into concrete textual revisions.
-The analysis revealed that 22 % of the 382 comment-reply pairs triggered identifiable modifications to the draft; moreover, these "contributive" cases received significantly higher Meaningful Reply scores than non-contributive cases (Mann-Whitney U = 6334.0, p < .001).
-The finding indicates that citizen input is not merely acknowledged but, in a substantial subset of cases, integrated into policy texts, thereby enhancing the deliberative quality of the process.
+This study aimed to clarify the extent to which Japan's public-comment mechanism shapes the drafting of the Sixth Basic Environmental Plan and to test whether LLMs can provide a transparent, reproducible indicator (Meaningful Reply) of administrative responsiveness.
+By linking three data sets-the public-comment file, the change-log file, and the government's replies-and analyzing them through ChatGPT 40, we were able to trace, at scale, how individual comments translated into concrete textual revisions.
+The analysis revealed that 22 % of the 382 comment-reply pairs triggered identifiable modifications to the draft; moreover, these "contributive" cases received significantly higher Meaningful Reply scores than those of non-contributive cases the (Mann-Whitney U = 6334.0, p < .001).
+This finding indicates that citizen input is not merely acknowledged but, in a substantial subset of cases, integrated into policy texts, thereby enhancing the deliberative quality of the process.

-Beyond documenting this impact, the study demonstrates that LLM-based matching closes a critical gap between official records and the actual evolution of policy language.
+Beyond documenting this impact, the study demonstrated that LLM-based matching closes a critical gap between official records and the actual evolution of policy language.
 Several changes detected in the draft were not explicitly referenced in the corresponding replies, suggesting that conventional summary documents risk under-representing public influence.
-By operationalising Harashina's normative concept of a "meaningful reply" as a numerical score, the research also offers regulators and stakeholders a scalable tool to evaluate whether participation is genuinely substantive-a contribution that resonates with the International Association for Impact Assessment's call for meaningful public participation within environmental impact assessment (EIA) practice.
+By operationalizing Harashina's normative concept of a "Meaningful Reply" as a numerical score, this study also offers regulators and stakeholders a scalable tool for determining whether participation is genuinely substantive, a contribution that resonates with the International Association for Impact Assessment's call for meaningful public participation within EIA practice.

 Nevertheless, two limitations must be acknowledged.
-First, the investigation focused on a single policy cycle; future research should test the workflow across multiple sectors and iterative plan versions to establish generalisability.
-Second, as noted by Ishii and Kameda (2025), aligning machine-generated scores with nuanced human judgments remains difficult.
-However, it is worth noting that even in cases where human evaluators and AI-generated scores diverged, the model occasionally captured substantive contributions-particularly those reflected in actual policy changes rather than in written responses.
-This suggests that the model may detect latent forms of stakeholder influence that are not explicitly acknowledged by evaluators.
-Bridging this evaluative gap will require systematic calibration against expert panels and detailed error analysis.
-Despite these constraints, the present study advances a transparent, reproducible methodology for assessing stakeholder influence and thus contributes to the broader project of consensus-oriented environmental governance.
+First, the investigation focused on a single policy cycle; future research should test the workflow across multiple sectors and iterative plan versions to establish generalizability.
+Second, as noted by Ishii and Kameda (2025), aligning machine-generated scores with nuanced human judgment remains difficult.
+However, it is worth noting that, even in cases where human evaluators and AI-generated scores diverged, the model occasionally captured substantive contributions, particularly those reflected in actual policy changes rather than in written responses.
+This suggests that the model may detect latent forms of stakeholder influence not explicitly acknowledged by evaluators.
+Bridging this evaluative gap requires systematic calibration against expert panels and detailed error analysis.
+Despite these constraints, the present study advances a transparent, reproducible methodology for assessing stakeholder influence and, thus, contributes to the broader project of consensus-oriented environmental governance.